 Many travelers who venture to Romania have a couple things on their list: partying in Bucharest, the capital city, and finding Dracula in Transylvania.
 Both are just fine, albeit coming with a few silly stereotypes.
-But if you limit your trip to this and not also try some hiking in Romania, you’ll be missing a rich tapestry of culture and naturally beauty this country has to offer.
+But if you limit your trip to this and not also try some hiking tours in Romania, you’ll be missing a rich tapestry of culture and naturally beauty this country has to offer.

 If you’re on a work trip to the capital city or simply visiting with friends, think about spending a few days in the country, in and out of the Transylvania region.

 Hiking in Romania: Piatra Craiului National Park

 Have a slow and easy drive up into the mountains to The Piatra Craiului National Park, about two-hours outside Bucharest.
 This is where the fateful hike took place – only after I found out the area is full off brown bears, wolves, chamois, and lynxes!
 But in and around the village of Magrua it’s just the tinkling cow bells.

 Enjoy time spent at Samedru, which is a new venture since 2015 to provide upscale yet simple accommodation to those wanting to escape the city for a while.
 Your travel squad can book rooms inside the ski-lodge type building, with amazing views of the snow-peaked mountains in the distance.

 Dinner is included highlighting hearty grilled steaks, fish and chicken.
 There’s sauna rooms afterwards to combat the meat sweats.
 Just outside the front door is the village and beyond, plenty of hills to conquer.
 Just pack good waterproof boots – unpaved roads and trails can be super muddy.